model-railroad-infoguy.com |

 Chris Lyon freelanced HO-scale layout is modern in theme and depicts BNSF/CN operations from Shelby, Montana to Edmonton, Alberta.
 The layout has a continuous loop, 80-foot double-track mainline on Peco Code 75 track laid on cork carpet underlay.

-This is a new layout following Chris's move to Ottawa so is still a work-in-progress although most track is in place and scenery is well underway.
+Note his creative backdrop painting techniques.
+This was a new layout following Chris's move to Ottawa so was still a work-in-progress although most track was in place and scenery was well underway in 2008.
+I hope to return.
 His Friday Night Group can move a lot of tonnage!

 |